-The following goal areas have been established for our next cycle (Sept.
-2019-June 2022).
+The following goal areas have been established for our next cycle.
 We are in the process of implementing our improvement plan, as follows:

-- Writing with emphasis on grammar and the writing process - Math with emphasis on problem solving & writing in math - Reading with emphasis on non-fiction and comprehension skill-work - We have ELA and math coaching this year
+- Writing with emphasis on the writing process - Math with emphasis on problem solving & writing in math - Reading with emphasis on non-fiction and comprehension skill-work - We have ELA coaching this year.